Title: Interventions for oropharyngeal dysphagia in acute and critical care: a systematic review and meta-analysis

 Intervention‑related adverse events: “Meta-analysis of data from two studies showed no significant difference between number of adverse events reported during swallowing therapy or standard care.“ p.9

-Quality of life post‑intervention: “Meta-analysis of data from two studies showed no evidence of a difference from swallowing therapy versus standard care.” p.
+Quality of life post‑intervention: “Meta-analysis of data from two studies showed no evidence of a difference from swallowing therapy versus standard care.” p.9

-Outside of the fact that only two good-quality studies looked at quality of life as an area of concern, apparently we clinicians might sometimes be guily of having the “white knight complex,” where we feel like we have to help and make things better, when it reality, doing nothing may have the same impact?🤷♀️😓🤷♀️
+Outside of the fact that only two good-quality studies looked at quality of life as an area of concern, apparently we clinicians might sometimes be guilty of having the “white knight complex,” where we feel like we have to help and make things better, when it reality, doing nothing may have the same impact?😩

-It’s hard to face reality, and it’s much harder for us to know for sure if implementing specific dysphagia interventions or modalities in these populations will prevent anything negative occurring, improve overal quality of life, nutrition, or severity of secretions. . . .
+It’s hard to face reality, and it’s much harder for us to know for sure if implementing specific dysphagia interventions or modalities in these populations will actually prevent anything negative occurring, improve overall quality of life or nutrition, or reduce secretions. . . .

 “Both reviews highlight wide variability in reported outcomes and their timepoints across studies; various subjective and objective assessment tools were used to measure swallow-related outcomes and moderate to very low study quality.
 The variability in outcome reporting in this review emphasizes the need for a core outcome set for dysphagia intervention studies in intensive care.” p.10

-This point can be really crucial to break apart and process, because while so many things may turn out to seem statisically not helpful, not all of these studies are equal in their results, outcomes and quality.
-So while the overall finding may be “a bad apple,” really, we’re comparing a sour green apple to a sweet red apple🍎🍏(to maybe even those yellow ones!).
+This point can be really crucial to break apart and process, because while so many things may turn out to seem statistically not helpful, not all of these studies are equal in their results, outcomes, and quality.
+So while the overall finding may be “a bad apple,” really, we’re comparing a sour green apple to a sweet red apple🍎🍏.